Connecting my CNC 3020 to grbl

 ? command in grbl to see that it was trying to move.

-I’ve am both awaiting a tiny mini-itx based pc to try with, and going to teardown/diagnose the controller to understand what is in it - and see what I may be doing wrong.
+I’ve am both awaiting a tiny mini-itx based pc to try with, and going to teardown/diagnose the controller to understand what is in it.
+A closer look can show me what I am doing wrong.

 Thoughts - the reset may mean I had the wrong pin as ground - not a ground.
 Perhaps I have managed to offset or reverse stuff?